 A) Records should be kept of all reduced or forgiven tuition, reflecting the school year, the student’s name and grade, the amount of reduced tuition, and the signature of the pastor or principal.

 B) Tuition payments should be expected from every student on the class lists other than those for whom adjustments have been approved in FACTS or those who are exempt due to a family tuition plan.

 C) All records and class lists detailing reduced or forgiven tuition should be retained as supporting records and should be made available for review.

 Adequate records should be maintained to enable someone, other than the person who records tuition records or deposits, to calculate the tuition and fees that should have been collected and deposited.

 A) The following records should be kept by each school:

 B) Explanations for the variance between the actual recorded and deposited tuition, and the amount of tuition that should have been collected should be provided when the difference is substantial.

-C) On a routine basis, tuition revenue should be compared with enrollment data by an individual other than the person(s) responsible for maintaining tuition records and receiving tuition payments.
+C) At least quarterly, tuition revenue in FACTS should be reconciled to the general ledger by an individual other than the person(s) responsible for maintaining tuition records and receiving tuition payments.
 Any discrepancies found should be resolved.